fronteers/website/src/en/join-us/membership/index.md

 Each member is subscribed to the Fronteers mailing list for members.
 This list is used by the board to send an update to all members a few times a year, with the latest state of affairs and links to the latest Fronteers blog posts.
 Invitations for General Member Meetings, for example, are also sent to this list.
 A member cannot unsubscribe from this list.

-In addition, Fronteers organizes [workshops](/nl/activities/workshops/), which can be visited by members at a discount.
+In addition, Fronteers organizes [workshops](/en/activities/workshops/), which can be visited by members at a discount.

-Fronteer members receive substantial discounts from various international publishers of [books relevant to front-enders](/nl/word-lid/ledenkorting).

-You can register as a member via the [registration form](/nl/become-lid/).
+You can register as a member via the [registration form](/en/join-us/sign-up/).

 ## Cancel membership